-Rutabagas are often confused with turnips, and while they’re from the same genus, they’re typically larger and have a yellow flesh.
+Rutabagas are often confused with turnips, but there is a distinct difference.
+They do, however, come from the same genus, are typically larger and have yellow flesh.
 They’re also known as yellow turnips, swedes, or Swedish turnips.
 You can recognize them because they are often coated with a food grade wax to help them last longer in storage.

 Rutabagas are hard and dense with a sweet, mellow flavour that pairs very well with other root vegetables.
 It’s also a versatile vegetable and can be enjoyed both raw and cooked in a multitude of ways.

 Store rutabaga loosely in a plastic bag in the fridge for up to three weeks.
-They also can last on the counter for about a week, but it’s better to store them in the fridge.
+They also can last on the counter for about a week, but cold storage is better.

 Raw: Grate, slice, julienne, or chop rutabaga to add to salads or coleslaw.

-Roasted: Quarter or cube rutabaga, toss in olive oil and sprinkle with salt.
-Roast at 350ºF until tender, approximately 40 minutes.
+Roasted: Quarter or cube peeled rutabaga, toss in olive oil and sprinkle with salt.
+Roast at 350°F until tender, approximately 40 minutes.

-Boiled or Steamed: Rutabaga can be boiled or steamed whole in about 30-45 minutes, or less if you decide to cut into smaller pieces.
+Boiled or Steamed: Rutabaga can be boiled or steamed whole in about 30 to 45 minutes, or less if you decide to cut into smaller pieces.
 You can use the cooked rutabaga in a mash or eat as is with a bit of butter and salt.

 - Use rutabaga anywhere a recipe calls for carrots or turnip

-- Add rutabaga to mashed potatoes for an added sweetness and texture
+- Add rutabaga to mashed potatoes for added sweetness and texture

 - Roasting rutabaga will bring out the natural sweetness.
 Adding 1 tsp of brown sugar will further sweeten and caramelize them.